DarioFT/decklist/README.md

 decklist
 ========

-The code behind [decklist.xyz](https://www.decklist.xyz), which generates Magic: The Gathering tournament Registration Sheets.
+The code behind [decklist.xyz](https://www.decklist.xyz), which generates Magic: The Gathering tournament Registration Sheets, an enhanced version of the original [decklist](https://www.decklist.org) project created by April King.

-It is an enhanced version of the original [decklist](https://www.decklist.org) project created by April King.
 This fork includes additional features and improvements aimed at providing a more comprehensive and user-friendly experience for generating MTG deck lists.

 ## Direct Linking